jncraton/operating-systems-cpsc4420/lectures/17-deadlocks-scheduling.md

 ------------------------------

 - Scheduler determines which thread to run
-- Syncronization actions performed by running threads determine which other threads are runnable
+- Synchronization actions performed by running threads determine which other threads are runnable

 Priority Inversion
 ------------------